BobkovDS/DirectX12TechDemo/README.md

  4. "Mathematics for 3D Game Programming and Computer Graphics.
 Third Edition".
 Eric Lengyel.

 **Contacts:**
  Please feel free to contact me (bobkovds285@gmail.com) if you want to get more information.
- Also you can find me in WhatsApp: +48 576 345 711

  **Thank you.**